Health insurance customers often ask a simple question about the premium they pay every month:

 What many of these folks really are asking is how much of that money actually pays for health care and how much goes toward running an insurance company — or toward profits.

 Blue Cross and Blue Shield of North Carolina (BCBSNC) paid $5 billion in claims in 2013.
-Recently we announced that we spent almost 86 cents of every premium dollar paying for our customers’ health care – doctor visits, surgery, tests, medicine, eyeglasses, etc.
+Recently we announced that we spent more than 87 cents of every premium dollar paying for our customers’ health care – doctor visits, surgery, tests, medicine, eyeglasses, etc.

 The MLR requirement means that health insurers can’t just increase rates as a way to increase profits.
 If our spending on medical care falls below those minimum percentages, then we are required to refund the extra money to our customers.
 Some of our competitors have been forced to do that.